Noise

 Noise Measurements

 Noise is measured in decibels, or dB.
 Measure your employee’s noise exposures to identify what noise protections need to be in place.
 L&I’s safety and health consultants can help you do this.
+Noise measurements for workplace regulations require calibrated equipment that meets specific standards.

-This table is a summary of noise protections for employees required at specific noise levels.
+Summary of noise protections for employees required at specific noise levels.

 Noise Limit What's Required